Apply to MC

 3. The President shall appoint, within the first forty-five days of his or her term, a Chairperson(s) of the Homecoming Committee.
 The Chairperson shall appoint and direct a committee responsible for planning, organizing, and executing all Student Government Association organized Homecoming activities.

-The Campus Activities Board shall consist of twenty-five or fewer members.
+1. The Campus Activities Board shall consist of thirty or fewer members.

 1. The Chief Justice shall have the authority to expel any member of the Judicial Council who has accumulated two absences from Judicial Council meetings within a semester.